opendoor-labs/paladin_client/README.md

 When you add PaladinClient to your application you'll need to add some configuration

-* `anon_user` The value of what is considered an anonymous user.
-A good value is `"anon".
-This can be a literal or func.
 * `adapter` Use `PaladinClient.HttpClient` for a live client.
 Use `PaladinClient.InMemory` for testing.
 * `url` The url of the paladin install.
 E.g. `https://my-paladin-install.my-site.com`
 * `apps` A Keyword list where the keys are the name/reference of apps you talk to, and the value is their Paladin ID.